5pyk3r/Waste-App/README.md

   - npm: 3.10.10 or above

 ## About
   Waste-App was build as a project on university.
-Basic task of an app are
+Basic tasks of an app are

    - shows details about recycling in each garbage bin
    - simple searching where we can get information where each waste should go to